Moving Forward, Together

 In research and policy planning, consumer involvement “operationalizes empowerment” leading to improved collaboration, better training methods, and greater organizational efficacy (Prescott, 2001, p.
 6).
 Consumer involvement in research can result in more relevant research designs as well as fostering innovative and participatory research methods (Prescott, 2001; Barrow et al., 2007).

 Consumers promote diversity within organizations and systems, reducing stigma and discrimination.
 People who disclose their experiences of homelessness, trauma, psychiatric disability, and substance recovery can serve as pioneers, breaking down the barriers among and between consumers and providers.
 People with experiences of homelessness play an important role in educating others and helping to bring unacknowledged stigma to light (Carlson and McDiarmid, 1999; Chinman, Young, Hassell, and Davidson, 2006).
 When consumers choose to disclose their experiences, this can help create compassionate cultures of acceptance within agencies and systems.

 What additional benefits did we miss or which benefits do you think are the best?
 Click “add a comment” below to share your ideas.

 Check out the "Related Resources" to the right of the screen.

-Mowbray, C. T. & Moxley, D. P. (1997).
-Futures for empowerment of consumer role innovation.
-In C. T. Mowbray, D. P. Moxley, C. A. Jasper, & L. L. Howell (Eds.), Consumers as providers in psychiatric rehabilitation (pp. 518–525).
+Boykin, C. D. (1997).
+The consumer provider as role model.
+In C. T. Mowbray, D. P. Moxley, C. A. Jasper, & L. L. Howell (Eds.), Consumers as Providers in Psychiatric Rehabilitation (pp. 374–386).
 Columbia, MD: International Association of Psychosocial Rehabilitation Services.